yorevs/askai/README.md

 To create an API key:

-1. Navigate to the APIs & Services → Credentials panel in Cloud Console.
+1. Navigate to the APIs & Services → Credentials panel in the Cloud Console.
-2. Select Create credentials, then select API key from the drop-down menu.
+2. Select Create credentials, then select the API key from the drop-down menu.
-3. The API key created dialog box displays your newly created key.
+3. The API key-created dialog box displays your newly created key.
-4. You now have an GOOGLE_API_KEY.
+4. You now have a GOOGLE_API_KEY.

 > Alternatively, you can just generate an API key here: https://developers.google.com/custom-search/docs/paid_element#api_key